ollamaNet/OllamaNet-Architecture/ConversationService/ConversationService-memory-bank/progress.md

 ## Working Functionality
 - RAG system:
+  - Document upload and processing with multiple format support
+  - Document text extraction and chunking
-  - Document indexing with PDF text extraction
+  - Document indexing with metadata
   - Vector storage in Pinecone database
   - Context retrieval for chat enhancement
   - Integration with chat service